Watch our video

 Select the question that interests you; if it helped you please rate.

 We’re inspired by the authentic pronunciation of Bhangra.
 In Punjab, which spans part of Pakistan and India, Bhangra is not pronounced as ‘bhan-grah’.
 It is pronounced ‘p-hun-grah’.

 We decided to use this name for our group exercise to Punjabi music fitness class.
-We hold classes, produce instructional videos and provide our services at others’ events; with the purpose of getting people exercising/moving to Punjabi music.
+We hold classes, produce instructional videos and provide our services at events.
+All with the purpose of getting people exercising/moving.